mohinimisra26/Angry-Beavers-Game/README.md

 * (1) Sprites & essential scene objects (drawing/building the sprites for the scene, specifically the beavers and virus.
 Also includes creating a level-one structure for game play.)
 * (2) Materials (giving different materials in the structure that the virus is on such that different materials falling on the virus cause different damage.
 Also includes implementing the loss of health on the virus side.)
 * (4) Background scene (adding background to make the scene not just the items involved in game play)
-* *Not given a priority 1 feature because we foresee the torque abstraction taking up a lot of time

 ## Section 3: Timeline